-"Acquired Obligations" means noncallable direct obligations of, or obligations the principal of and interest on which are unconditionally guaranteed by, the United States Government.
+"Acquired Obligations" means noncallable direct obligations of, or obligations the principal of and interest on which are unconditionally guaranteed by, the United States Government, but only to the extent that the same are acquired at Fair Market Value.

-"Adjusted Net Revenues" has the meaning set forth in Section 16 of this ordinance.
+"Adjusted Net Revenues" has the meaning set forth in Section 15 of this ordinance.